LFMAKER/react-native-signature-capture/README.md

-This library is a modification of https://github.com/RepairShopr/react-native-signature-capture Unfortunately I had the need to modify things that would not be accepted in a pull-request, so if you want to use the core library use the one from the link mentioned.
+This library is a modification of https://github.com/RepairShopr/react-native-signature-capture -Unfortunately I had the need to modify things that would not be accepted in a pull-request, so if you want to use the core library use the one from the link mentioned.

 ### iOS